 This is another place where you can make an impact by decorating with flowers.
 Instead of having a display of a vase, urn or something else, I sometimes switch that out for fresh flowers, especially during any holiday season.
 Or, I’ll combine the flowers with some other items on the table to create a vignette.

-A casual vignette on the dining table adds some cheer to the dining table.
+A casual vignette on the dining table adds some cheer to the space.

 I love the mix of this crusty vintage bucket with the white tulips.
 This was part of my Spring Tour this year and one of my favorites.